ctu-mrs/uvdar_gazebo_plugin/README.md

 #### Hardware:
 Fairly powerful CPU.
 Ideally have at least one core/thread per each camera included in the simulation.
-Additionally ,the requirements increase further if you enable obstacle occlusions
+Additionally, the requirements increase further if you enable obstacle occlusions - this is necessary to test the effects of partial or complete occlusions on the precision of the estimation

 #### Software